 lone pairs and 4 bonding pairs of electrons all the bond angles would

 be 109.50.
-However since the lone pair takes up more space than a bonding pair it will compress or
+However since the lone pair takes up more space than a bonding pair of electrons it will compress or

-squash down the other bonding pairs and reduce the bond angle to below 109.50.
+repel the other three bonding pairs of electrons and reduce the bond angle between them to below 109.50.
 The single lone pair

-will force the 3 bonding pairs closer together; the new angle between them will be 1070.
+will force the 3 bonding pairs closer together; the new bond angle between them will be 1070.

 In deciding on the shape of the molecules we need to be aware of the presence of any